owncloud/ocis-charts/deployments/ocis-redis/README.md

 $ helmfile sync
 ```

-This will deploy all the needed steps.
+This will deploy oCIS and Redis.

 ### Logging in